Dodol: Origins and regional presence

 In Thailand, kalamae is traditionally associated with southern regions, including in Phatthalung Province, where it is regarded as a longstanding local specialty.
-Some historical accounts suggest that the confection developed from ya khanom (“medicine sweet”), an older southern Thai preparation.
-Another perspective links its origins to the Mon and Burmese, where a similar sweet is known as kwayn kalamae (kwayn meaning “confection”).
-Over time, the preparation evolved into its present form, in which palm sugar syrup and coconut milk are simmered before the gradual addition of rice flour, producing a sticky confection that could be stored for extended periods.
+Some historical accounts suggest that the confection developed from ya khanom ('medicine sweet'), an older southern Thai preparation.
+Another perspective links its origins to the Mon and Burmese languages, in which a similar sweet is known as kwayn kalamae (kwayn meaning “confection”).
+Over time, the preparation evolved into its present form, in which palm sugar syrup and coconut milk are simmered before the gradual addition of rice flour, producing a sticky confection that can be stored for extended periods.
 In Krabi Province, the dessert is also called yanom, a local name used by southern Thais, which literally means “lord of sweets” (phaya khanom) due to its reputation for exceptional taste.
 Among the Thai-Malay community, the sweet is known as dodoi, where it continues to be prepared as part of local heritage and communal tradition.

-One of the early written references to dodol appears in Javanese sources, where the term is derived from the Old Javanese word dodol or dwadwal, meaning “a snack made from sticky rice flour and sugar.”
-Early forms were prepared with palm sugar, rice flour and flavourings such as durian.
+One of the early written references to dodol appears in Javanese sources, where the term is derived from the Old Javanese word dodol or dwadwal, meaning 'a snack made from sticky rice flour and sugar.'

+m Early forms were prepared with palm sugar, rice flour and flavourings such as durian.
 The confection is also listed in the Gemekan inscription from 852 Saka (930 CE) and was served in royal banquets of the Mataram Kingdom (8th–11th centuries), highlighting its role in courtly as well as everyday food culture.

 This broader diffusion is also evident in Sumatra, the Malay Peninsula, Borneo and Sulawesi, all historically important centres of trade and cultural exchange in the region.
 The widespread availability of coconut, palm sugar and rice in these areas supported the development of similar confections, which became embedded in local culinary traditions, particularly in association with communal and festive occasions.